sebpiq/pd-fileutils/README.md

 }
 ```

-`layout` : An object containing all the layout properties of the object.
+- `layout` : a map containing all the layout properties of the object/patch.

-`args` : An array of the creation arguments of the object.
+- `args` : an array of the creation arguments of the object/patch.
 Those can be only strings or numbers.

+- `data` : a list of numbers, only for tables.

+- `subpatch` : contains the whole subpatch's graph, only for subpatches.

 ###parse(pdFile)